noahkra/ClustertruckSpeedrunMod/README.md

 **I set my FPS to 240 but I'm only getting x?**

 Your pc probably can't render more than x.

+**My music keeps cutting out when the points audio is playing?**

+This can happen when unlocking the framerate.
+Make sure to enable the Points Audio Fix patch.

 **My auto splitter isn't working?**